Fryette Power Station: Unleash your Amp's Potential! (Updated for December 2020)

 But what is it?

 Is it an attenuator?
 Yes.
 Is it a booster?
 Yes.
-Will it retain my all-important dynamics and tone at any volume?
+Will it retain your all-important dynamics and tone at any volume?
 YES.
-Can it help me with silent recording?
+Can it help you with silent recording?
 Yes!

 Wow!
 Does it do anything else?

 Yes: you can use the Fryette Power Station as an effects loop (after your amp’s gain section) if your amp doesn’t have one.
 You can use this as a power amp for your digital modeller.
 It can also be a power amp for situations where you need one, like when adding ‘tube’ power to your desktop recording setup, for adding juice to a wet-dry FX set up, and as an on-stage monitor power amp for your modeller to front of house: you can leave your modeller settings as they are and control your power section from the Power Station.

 In other words, this is a super-useful power load in a box, suitable for energising and powering your sound in a high-quality, controllable way.